fluxninja/aperture/docs/content/guides/caching.md

 using `flow.resultCache().getLookupStatus()`matching it to (`LookupStatus.Hit`).
 Otherwise, in the case of a cache miss, developers can store a new response in the cache.
 This is where setting the `ttl` (Time to Live) becomes important, as it dictates how long the response will be stored in the cache.
-A longer ttl is ideal for stable data that doesn't change often, ensuring it's readily available for frequent access.
-Conversely, a shorter ttl is more suitable for dynamic data that requires regular updates, maintaining the cache's relevance and accuracy.
+A longer TTL is ideal for stable data that doesn't change often, ensuring it's readily available for frequent access.
+Conversely, a shorter TTL is more suitable for dynamic data that requires regular updates, maintaining the cache's relevance and accuracy.
 It is important to make the `end` call made after processing each request, in order to send telemetry data that would provide granular visibility for each